Sewing Frequently Asked Questions

 What is the "best" lining?

 The best linings are the ones that "breathe" the most, allowing sweat to exit instead of staying trapped against your skin and garments.
-Here's the order from most breathable to least:
+Here's the order of common lining fibers, from most breathable to least:

 1. Cupro Bemberg (and Silk)